julian-vp/web-chat-widget/README.md

-# Chat Widget built with Angular Elements
+# Web Chat Widget

 Angular Elements allows you to create Custom Elements (from the WebComponents spec) from Angular Components.

-This means that those components can be used outside of an Angular app!
+This means that the widget can be integrated on any website!

 ## Project Structure